dascentral/dotfiles/README.md

 ## Introduction

-dotfiles is a series of customizations that help me personalize my system.
+dotfiles is a series of customizations that help me personalize and maintain my system.

-The notion of creating such a repo is not my own.
-Initially I forked a repo from [Zack Holman](https://github.com/holman/dotfiles) but quickly realized I did not understand much of what was going on.
-So instead of simply copying his work, I decided to start from scratch and slowly add functionality so that I could better understand what Zack or others have done.
+I was introduced to the concept by [Zack Holman](https://github.com/holman/dotfiles).
+Initially I forked his repo for my own use but quickly realized I did not understand much of what was going on.
+So, instead of simply copying his work, I decided to start from scratch and slowly add functionality so that I could better understand what Zack or others have done.

-No doubt many of the conventions leveraged were inspired by or copied directly from Zack's repo.
-Credit where credit is due.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Zack's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).